avi892nash/purescript-mcp-tools/memory-bank/activeContext.md

     - Added file-based logging.

 **Next Steps:**
-- Update `memory-bank/progress.md` and `memory-bank/systemPatterns.md` to reflect the code simplification.
+- Update `memory-bank/systemPatterns.md` to reflect the `filePath` resolution change.
 - Review and update `.clinerules` if necessary.
-- Inform the user about the completed simplification.
+- Inform the user about the completed `filePath` resolution fix.
-- Strongly suggest running tests to confirm all fixes and the new simplification.
+- Strongly suggest running tests to confirm this fix and other recent changes.